Saif bin Sultan

 Saif bin Sultan (سيف بن سلطان) was the fourth of the Yaruba dynasty Imams of Oman, a member of the Ibadi sect.
-He ruled from 1692 to 1711.
-Where Omani presence became firmly established on the coast.
+He ruled from 1692 to 1711, during which Omani presence became firmly established on the coast of East Africa.

 Early years

 Saif bin Sultan was the son of the second Yaruba Imam, Sultan bin Saif.

-On his father's death his brother Bil'arab bin Sultan became Imam in 1679.
+On his father's death, his brother Bil'arab bin Sultan became Imam in 1679.

-Later Saif bin Sultan fell out with his brother, built up his forces and besieged Bil'arab in Jabrin.
+Later, Saif bin Sultan fell out with his brother, built up his forces and besieged Bil'arab in Jabrin.

-After Bil'arab died there in 1692/93 Saif bin Sultan became Imam.
+After Bil'arab died there in 1692/93, Saif bin Sultan became Imam.

 Imam

 Saif bin Sultan invested in improving agriculture, building aflaj in many parts of the interior to provide water, and planting date palms in the Al Batinah Region to encourage Arabs to move from the interior and settle along the coast.